 "Enron Group Guaranty Agreement" means the guaranty agreement of Enron Corp. to be delivered to Counterparty Group pursuant to this Agreement.

-"Enron Party" means any of ENA, EPMI, EES, ECTRIC, ECTRL, EBS, and ECC.
+"Enron Party" means any of ENA, EPMI, EES, EOL, ECTRC, EGL, ECTRIC, ECTRL, EBS, and ECC.

 "Final Settlement Amount" has the meaning set forth in Section 4.